muesal/cyk-algorithm/README.md

 It takes up to four input arguments:

 1. Information on the set of test strings
-2. Which algorithm should be used; *naive* for the naive approach, *bu* for the bottom-up and *td* for the top-down algorithm, top-down is the default.
+2. Which algorithm should be used
 3. The path to the text-file with the grammar, if none is passed then grammar.txt is used.
 4. The form of the grammar